ypconfig/ypconfig/README.md

 # Credits

-ypconfig is originally written by Mark Schouten <mark@tuxis.nl>, Tuxis Internet Engineering and shared with the community in June 2017!
+ypconfig was originally written by Mark Schouten <mark@tuxis.nl> at Tuxis.
+It was open-sourced in June 2017.